Aiven-Open/klaw-docs/CONTRIBUTING.md

 ## Review process and merging a pull request

-A pull request author should never merge themselves.
-Pull requests are reviewed and merged by one or more maintainer.
+A pull request author should not merge their own pull request.
+Instead, pull requests are reviewed and merged by one or more maintainers.

 The review process goes as follows:

 - One or more maintainers will carefully read the description and the code of the pull request
 - Comments may be left on specific parts of the change, or on the pull request as a whole.
 We strive to always be empathetic and helpful in our reviews.
-- Comments may be blocking.
-In these cases, the pull request will not be approved until the comments are addressed. " Addressing" a comment can mean explaining your approach and getting agreement from the reviewer, or implementing the suggested change and pushing a subsequent commit (we appreciate linking to the commit in an answer to the comment).
+-  In some cases, comments may prevent the approval of a pull request.
+It's important to address these comments before the request can be approved.
+"Addressing" a comment could involve explaining your approach, getting approval from the reviewer, implementing the suggested change, and making a subsequent commit.
+To help streamline the process, please include a link to the commit in your response to the comment.
-- Once all comments have been addressed and resolved, one or more maintainer will approve the pull request.
+- Once all comments have been addressed and resolved, one or more maintainers will approve the pull request.
 - The pull request will then be merged into the `main` branch by a maintainer, usually one of the reviewers.

 In summary, the checklist for a pull request to be merged is as follow: